 • Leggings for days.
 It’s a good idea to have a few pairs of leggings in rotation.
 They mold to your body and are hands-down the best option for comfort.

 • Don’t underestimate your underwear.
 Invest in comfortable but pretty underwear and a few stylish, supportive bras.
-(You can hold off on nursing bras for now.)
-Being intentional about this most intimate layer of clothing sets the tone for every else you put on.
+(Many maternity bras double as nursing bras, which gives you more bang for your buck.)
+Being intentional about this most intimate layer of clothing sets the tone for everything else you put on.

-• Suit yourself in menswear.
-An oversize blazer is a great second layer.
+• Suit yourself in blazers.
+An oversized blazer is a great second layer.
 It’ll keep you looking chic and will fit even as you grow throughout your pregnancy.

 Tips for what to look for in maternity clothes